zedlopez/i7doc/i7handbook/ch1.md

 into the Z-machine.
 Inform was written in such a way that its compiler would create Z-machine-compatible game files.
 These could then be played by anyone who had a Z-machine on a disk.
-This was one of several factors that insured the success of Inform.
+This was one of several factors that ensured the success of Inform.

 Computers in those days had very little memory compared to computers today, so the Z-machine had to be small and efficient.
 It could load and